 In recent years, the ever-growing popularity of farm-to-table cuisine, craft brews and boutique wines has brought a new generation of restaurants to the island.

 With a focus on fun, these eateries offer a new millennium twist to the old eat-drink-and-be-merry convention.
 The classic Budweiser and burger has been upgraded to handcrafted spirits and fresh-from-the-fields fare.

 A couple dozen Hilton Head Island restaurants now sport the “Fresh on the Menu” brand, a designation earned by chefs with menus featuring at least 25 percent “Certified South Carolina Grown” ingredients.
 At the peak of the season, as much as half the food these restaurants serve comes from South Carolina farms and rivers.

-Down the road, Chef David Vincent Young is whipping up authentic Lowcountry-flavored dishes that have been part of his Gullah heritage for more than 175 years.
+Chef David Vincent Young is whipping up authentic Lowcountry-flavored dishes that have been part of his Gullah heritage for more than 175 years.
 At the colorful and casual Burnin' Down South, named after his cookbook, you can feast on his "Good as Grandma’s Shrimp Gumbo" or "Swamp Sampler," featuring blackened alligator and popcorn shrimp.
 His mouthwatering menu also includes a wide selection of vegetarian and vegan specials.